Our Guide to Whale Watching in South Africa

 As with other destinations, the species you’ll most likely find here are Southern Right whales, Humpback, and Bryde whales.
 The latter, although quite shy, are commonly spotted here around Port Elizabeth.
 Keep your eyes peeled for whales with large, sleek, dark gray bodies with a white underside and three ridges near their blowhole - these are Bryde whales.

-While on the Eastern Cape, some of our favorite places to spot whales are:
+While on the Eastern Cape, some of our favourite places to spot whales are:

 South Africa Whale Watching Tours

 Ready to start planning your visit?
 Here at Scott Dunn, we offer a variety of whale-watching tours in South Africa, many by boat, while some are land or air-based.
-All of our whale-watching boat trips in South Africa are run by seasoned experts, and we only work with responsible travel companys that prioritize the well-being of both our guests and these majestic wild creatures.
+All of our whale-watching boat trips in South Africa are run by seasoned experts, and we only work with responsible tour operators that prioritise the well-being of both our guests and these majestic wild creatures.

 Regional Destination Manager and South Africa expert Harriet Whitmarsh gives her recommendations for whale-watching tours in South Africa and what you can expect: